 An example of elect used as an adjective is in the phrase "president-elect," which means the person chosen for president before he officially takes office.

 - An elect is defined as a person who is chosen.

 An example of an elect is a senator.

 - Elect means to choose, especially to vote for a person for office.

 An example of elect is to cast a vote in the student council election.

-Origin: Middle English ; from Classical Latin electus, past participle of eligere, to pick out, choose < e-, out + legere, to pick, choose: see logic
+Origin: Middle English ; from Classical Latin electus, past participle of eligere, to pick out, choose ; from e-, out plush legere, to pick, choose: see logic

 verb e·lect·ed, e·lect·ing, e·lects verb, transitive

 - To select by vote for an office or for membership.